danizdes/exoplanet-analysis/README.md

 # Getting Started

 The project uses *Streamlit* to display the data.
-It's currently deployed for free on [streamlit cloud] (https://exoplanet-analysis.streamlit.app/).
+It's currently deployed for free on [streamlit cloud](https://exoplanet-analysis.streamlit.app/).
 Though it takes quite a while to load in the data, hosting it yourself locally might be a good idea.

 # Hosting it yourself